JasperJackalope/ecommerce_back_end/README.md

 ## Contributing

 Starter code was provided by our instructors Bryan and Shawn.
+I used W3 Schools as a textbook along with previous class lessons to provide structue and code examples.
+Finally, I used Chat GPT to find puncutation errors.

 ## Questions

 Link to the GitHub repository: https://github.com/JasperJackalope/ecommerce_back_end

-Link to the walk-through video:
+Link to the walk-through video: https://drive.google.com/file/d/1GnBkXZxLF4mGEsP-BnqUTsCODmaGvqWE/view?usp=share_link